 With growing data volumes, organizations find it challenging and time-consuming to migrate large datasets.
 Due to data gravity, organizations prefer to deploy their applications or services on the same cloud platform (despite having better and cost-effective alternatives).

-By connecting to multiple clouds, a multi-cloud strategy makes it simpler for them to store data in proximity to their cloud applications and perform data analytics.
+By connecting to multiple clouds, a multi-cloud strategy makes it simpler for them to store data near their cloud applications and perform data analytics.
 Multi-cloud is also useful for performing timely data backups and archiving.

 2. Cross-Cloud Integration

-environments.
-To some degree, they can mitigate this challenge using cloud-native services and containerization.
+Businesses migrating to the cloud find it challenging to integrate multiple cloud environments.
+They can somewhat mitigate this challenge using cloud-native services and containerization.

 A hybrid and multi-cloud strategy is beneficial with improved integration and workload sharing across cloud environments.
 Besides, enterprises can also optimize their integration costs.